-We are dependent on licensed intellectual property.
-If we were to lose our rights to licensed intellectual property, we may not be able to continue developing or commercializing beloranib or our other product candidates, if approved.
+We are dependent on licensed intellectual property for certain early-stage product candidates.
+If we were to lose our rights to licensed intellectual property, we may not be able to continue developing or commercializing such product candidates, if approved.

-We have licensed our rights to beloranib from Chong Kun Dang Pharmaceutical Corp. of South Korea, or CKD.
-Our license with CKD imposes various obligations on us, including a requirement to use commercially reasonable efforts to develop beloranib and provides CKD the right to terminate the license thereunder in the event of a material breach.
-For example, CKD may allege that we have breached our license agreement and may accordingly seek to terminate our license with them.
-Termination of our license from CKD could result in our loss of the right to use the licensed intellectual property, which could materially adversely affect our ability to develop and commercialize beloranib, if approved, as well as harm our competitive business position and our business prospects.
-We also have an exclusive license with Children's Medical Center Corporation, or Children's, pursuant to which we exclusively licensed certain patent rights relating to decreasing the growth of fat tissue from Children's on a worldwide basis.
-We may enter into additional license (s) to third-party intellectual property that are necessary or useful to our business.
-Future licensor(s) may also allege that we have breached our license agreement and may accordingly seek to terminate our license with them.
-In addition, future licensor(s) may also allege that we have breached our license agreement and may accordingly seek to terminate our license dintellectual property, which could materially adversely affect our ability to develop and commercialize a product candidate or product, if approved, as well as harm our competitive business position and our business prospects.
+We have an exclusive license with Children's Medical Center Corporation, pursuant to which we exclusively licensed certain patent rights relating to decreasing the growth of fat tissue on a worldwide basis.
+We may enter into additional licenses to third-party intellectual property that are necessary or useful to our business.
+Current or future licensors may also allege that we have breached our license agreement and may accordingly seek to terminate our license with them.
+In addition, current or future licensors may decide to terminate our license at will.
+If successful, this could result in our loss of the right to use the licensed intellectual property, which could materially adversely affect our ability to develop and commercialize a product candidate or product, if approved, as well as harm our competitive business position and our business prospects.

-We have not yet registered trademarks for a commercial trade name for beloranib and failure to secure such registrations could adversely affect our business.
+We have not yet registered trademarks for a commercial trade name for ZGN-1061 and failure to secure such registrations could adversely affect our business.

-We have not yet registered trademarks for a commercial trade name for beloranib.
+We have not yet registered trademarks for a commercial trade name for ZGN-1061.
 Any future trademark applications may be rejected during trademark registration proceedings.
 Although we would be given an opportunity to respond to those rejections, we may be unable to overcome such rejections.
 In addition, in the U.S. PTO and in comparable agencies in many foreign jurisdictions, third parties are given an opportunity to oppose pending trademark applications and to seek to cancel registered trademarks.
 Opposition or cancellation proceedings may be filed against our trademarks, and our trademarks may not survive such proceedings.
 Moreover, any name we propose to use with our product candidates in the United States must be approved by the FDA, regardless of whether we have registered it, or applied to register it, as a trademark.
 The FDA typically conducts a review of proposed product names, including an evaluation of potential for confusion with other product names.
 If the FDA objects to any of our proposed proprietary product names, we may be required to expend significant additional resources in an effort to identify a suitable substitute name that would qualify under applicable trademark laws, not infringe the existing rights of third parties and be acceptable to the FDA.

-If we do not obtain additional protection under the Hatch-Waxman Amendments and similar foreign legislation by extending the patent terms and obtaining data exclusivity for beloranib, our business may be materially harmed.
+If we do not obtain additional protection under the Hatch-Waxman Amendments and similar foreign legislation by extending the patent terms and obtaining data exclusivity for ZGN-1061, our business may be materially harmed.